lalitdotdev/transcribeX/README.md

 ---

-# WhisperV3 - Real-time Audio Transcription Platform
+# transcribeX - Real-time Audio Transcription Platform

-Welcome to WhisperV3, a platform for real-time audio transcription powered by state-of-the-art AI models and modern web technologies.
+Welcome to transcribeX, a platform for real-time audio transcription powered by state-of-the-art AI models and modern web technologies.

 ## Overview

-WhisperV3 enables users to transcribe audio files efficiently using NVIDIA's CUDA technology, Transformers, and Flash Attention v2.
+TranscribeX enables users to transcribe audio files efficiently using NVIDIA's CUDA technology, Transformers, and Flash Attention v2.
 This platform eliminates the reliance on third-party APIs by leveraging in-house models and infrastructure, providing robust performance and data privacy.

 ## Features